RealWagmi/anon-integration-guide/projects/binanceusdm/README.md

 ### Leverage and margin

-- What is my BTC/USDT leverage on @binanceusdm?
+- Show my margin on BTC/USDT on @binanceusdm
-- What is my BTC/USDT margin mode on @binanceusdm?
+- What is my leverage on BTC/USDT on @binanceusdm?
 - Set 50x leverage on BTC/USDT on @binanceusdm
 - Set isolated margin mode on BTC/USDT on @binanceusdm
 - Set cross margin mode on BTC/USDT on @binanceusdm
 - Add 100 USDT margin to my BTC/USDT position on @binanceusdm
 - Remove 200 USDT margin from my BTC/USDT position on @binanceusdm

+Please note that the margin shown by the tools is the same shown in the Binance UI.
+For cross positions, that is the initial margin, while for isolated positions it is the actual margin set aside by the user for the position.

 **IMPORTANT**: If you change leverage and margin mode of a pair, your existing position in that pair will be affected.
 See the [Leverage and margin mode](#changing-leverage-and-margin-mode) section for more details.